Sunnyside Neighborhood Review - Queens Moving Guide 2024

 Those looking for luxury can find apartments boasting high-end interiors with modern features.

-For those seeking convenience, Sunnyside also offers close proximity to both Manhattan and Brooklyn via the 7 train line making it ideal for commuters working in either borough or even further afield.
+For those seeking convenience, Sunnyside also offers proximity to Manhattan and Brooklyn via the seven train line, making it ideal for commuters working in either borough or even further afield.

-There are many local businesses available, including grocery stores, banks, schools, and health centers; plus an array of additional services such as cafes, retail outlets, and much more.
+Many local businesses are available, including grocery stores, banks, schools, and health centers; plus, there is an array of additional services such as cafes, retail outlets, and much more.

 Average Rental Prices in Sunnyside